thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 ```
 In the example above, when you read the code snippet `s + t`, the cognitive complexity of the three first lines is the same as the complexity of `s`, because you have exactly the same information to understand.
 At the opposite, the three last lines will take more time to understand than the code snippet `t` alone, because you also must remember that `a` can't be equal to 0, and so you can be sure that the expression `1 / a` will not crash.
 The cognitive complexity of the three first lines is equal to `c(s)`, but the cognitive complexity of the three last lines is strictly higher than `c(t)`.
 So, in this example, we have `c(s + t) > c(s) + c(t)`.

 Of course, that's not because this result is true for this example that it will be true for all the possible code snippets.
-For example, we may think that when the two code snippets are independent, we will have `c(s + t) = c(s) + c(t)`.
+For example, we may think that when the two code snippets are independent, we will have `Cc(s + t) = Cc(s) + Cc(t)`.

 * Example